alsalafiyyah/alsalafiyyah.github.io/_posts/knowledge/2020-10-14-learning-quran.md

 Question :

-What is the ruling of the Shari`ah (Islamic law) on someone who does not apply the rules of the recitation of the glorious Qur'an?
+What is the ruling of the Shari'ah (Islamic law) on someone who does not apply the rules of the recitation of the glorious Qur'an?
 As I do not know where I can learn these rules?

 Answer: